 Every time I visit Varanasi, I am asked by family and friends to pick up a Sphatik or Crystal Shivalinga.
 These are transparent white Shivalingas carved out of crystal, used for worship in homes.
 Many people keep it in their bags for good luck.

 These Shivalingas can be found in the Vishwanath Gali – the lane leading to the famous Kashi Vishwanath temple, You can get them from a few mm tall to few inches tall, the price is directly proportional to the size.
 The small ones come as low as Rs 100/-

-You can also buy the ones made in stone.
+You can also buy the ones made of stone.